 A Holiday Honoring the First European to Establish a Colony in the New World

-The Irish have St. Patrick's Day, the Italians Columbus Day, Hispanics Caésar Chávez Day and the Blacks Martin Luther King Day.
+The Irish have St. Patrick's Day, the Italians have Columbus Day, Hispanics have Caésar Chávez Day, and the Blacks have Martin Luther King Day.

 Being a recognizable part of the population, especially in northern Wisconsin and Minnesota, descendants of Scandinavian immigrants also have a holiday honoring a Norseman (from Norway via Greenland and Iceland) who is credited with discovering America some 500 years before Columbus.